algolia/instantsearch/docs/src/advanced/custom-backend.md

 ## Using the search client with InstantSearch

-Now, we need to tell InstantSearch to use the search client that we’ve created.
+Now, we need to tell InstantSearch to use the search client that we've created.
 This is possible with the `searchClient` option.
 This parameter will disable all Algolia requests coming from the frontend and will proxy them to your own backend implementation.

 ```html
 <ais-index